burlingtonbytes/wp-blockade/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Blockade is the WordPress editor done right.
-It's a lightweight, flexible visual page builder that lets you build stunning layouts directly from the editor.
+It's a lightweight, flexible visual page builder that lets you build stunning layouts in seconds.

 == Description ==

 > Blockade is in public beta.
 There may be frequent releases and features may change
 > as we work towards releasing version 1.0.
 Please let us know about your experience,
-> so we can make Blockade the best experience for everyone.
+> so we can make Blockade even better.

 = Blockade will change the way you look at designing and building for the web =